EtherealEngine/etherealengine-docs/docs/developer/typescript/01_gettingStarted/02_hello/05_query.md

   insert: { after: PhysicsSystem }
 })
 ```
+Note how I have changed the code to use an arrow function.
+They can be used interchangeably, so feel free to use either of them.

-Note how the style for names in this solution has been changed.
+Also, note how the style of the names in this solution has been changed.
 We will learn about them next.
 </TechnicalNote>

+## Conclusion
+As you can see, we only added around 10 lines of code in these last two pages...
+But we introduced so many new concepts!
+That's the most exciting part about the ECS pattern.
+You can do **so** much with so little code.